lopez012/416_verification/README.md

 1. start MongoDb as a background service
 2. install all dependencies.
 3. navigate to server directory.
-4. run the init.js script using node. takes two arguments for creation of admin user profile: username password
+4. run the init.js script using node. takes two arguments for creation of admin user profile: username password (this is your login information)
 5. run the server.js using node/nodemon.
 6. navigate to client directory.
 7. run npm start